 2026 Preakness Stakes Betting Promos and Bonuses on FanDuel Racing

-The 2026 Preakness Stakes is coming up Saturday, May 16, at Pimlico Race Course.
+The 2026 Preakness Stakes happens today at Laurel Park.
 With a field of up to 14 top-class three-year-old horses tackling the classic 1 3/16-mile distance, there is no horse racing betting experience quite like the Run for the Black-Eyed Susans.
 Whether you like the simplicity of a win bet or you would rather swing for the fences by putting multiple Preakness Stakes picks together in an exotic ticket, the Preakness Stakes is one of the best chances for a life-changing score.

 FanDuel Racing is the best way to get in on the Preakness Stakes action.
-If you're looking to place your bets on the third Saturday in May, it's the right time to sign up for FanDuel Racing and take advantage of our new customer promo.
+With post time just hours away, it’s the right time to sign up for FanDuel Racing and take advantage of our new customer promo.
 And then, stay plugged in with FanDuel to get expert analysis, morning-line odds, and past performances for the Preakness Stakes and racing all year long.

 See full terms and conditions for all promos at FanDuel Racing.